IGLUE: A Benchmark for Transfer Learning across Modalities, Tasks, and Languages: Acknowledgements

 As we experimented with a range of data sizes for $k$-shot fine-tuning in the target language, we \textbf{1}) plot these values against the corresponding performance in \cref{fig:fewshot-curves-avgV2} and \textbf{2}) also report the exact scores for the maximum $k$ in \cref{tab:few-shot-max}, which acts as an alternative benchmark for low-compute practitioners to evaluate few-shot learning.
 These results aid in determining the sample efficiency of the models, i.e., how much they benefit from observing each new data point in the target language.
 In addition, \cref{tab:few-shot-auc} (\cref{sec:more-few-results}) reports the Area Under the Curve (AUC) for accuracy across different $k$ values, which instead measures how consistently well a model performs independently from data size.

 \rparagraph{Gains from Few-shot Learning} Contrary to text-only multilingual tasks, where even few examples in the target language are sufficient to significantly improve the model performance \citep{lauscher-etal-2020-zero}, we find that this is largely not the case in multimodal settings. \cref{fig:fewshot-curves-avgV2} reveals that learning curves are flat for XVNLI, MaRVL, and xFlickr\&CO.
-Moreover, inspecting the gap between zero-shot and max-shot performance in \cref{tab:few-shot-diffs} (\cref{sec:more-few-results}), gains from few-shot learning are consistent but very moderate.
-A notable exception is xGQA, where as few as 27 examples increase performance dramatically and as the sample size increases, accuracy continues to grow.
-This difference is possibly due to the highly-structured nature of xGQA, where texts are generated from templates and are extremely short, and its larger label space (\cref{sec:analysis}).
+Moreover, inspecting the gap between zero-shot and max-shot performance in \cref{tab:few-shot-diffs} (\cref{sec:more-few-results}), gains from few-shot learning are consistent but modest.